itiger-cluster/itiger-cluster.github.io/_posts/2024-09-17-jupyter-notebook.md

  On the bottom bar, click on the browser option.
 There, a web browser should open.
 From there, paste the jupyter link the  `.out` file gave when we submitted that batch script.
 From there, you should be able to see your jupyter notebook running!

+ > Don't forget to close your jupyter notebook instance when you are done.
+You can do this by running `scancel [your job id]` in the terminal.

 ---